aimms/how-to/Articles/115/115-Securing-File-Access.rst

 * The %e is an element in the set ``guipro::PROEntity``, see above.

-For example, on my AIMMS PRO system the group 'planners' correspond to entity '1408', and my friend Theo corresponds to entity '1792'.
+For example, on my AIMMS Cloud the group 'planners' correspond to entity '1408', and my friend Theo corresponds to entity '1792'.
 Thus, to allow read/write access to Theo and read access to a planner for the file at hand, I use the following authorization string: ``"#4+1408" + "#6+1792"``.
 To give Theo and the planners access to the ``data.txt`` input file, I should copy it as follows to AIMMS PRO Storage: